European Network Development Plan (TYNDP)

 Ten Year Network Development Plan

 Grid expansion planning is coordinated at European level as part of the activities of ENTSO-E and ENTSO-G (European Network of Transmission System Operators for Electricity and its counterpart for Gas).
 This is intended to further the energy policy objectives of creating an efficient grid infrastructure to ensure a high level of security of supply, integrating renewable energy sources and developing an integrated electricity market throughout Europe.
 The results of this European transmission network planning are combined in ENTSO-E’s Ten-Year Network Development Plan (TYNDP), first published in June 2010.
-The TYNDP 2022, which is the seventh edition of the TYNDP, can be downloaded from ENTSO-E’s TYNDP website.
+The TYNDP 2024, which is the eighth edition of the TYNDP, can be downloaded from ENTSO-E’s TYNDP website.

 Scenarios